precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 }
 ```

+{% note %}
-{% include note.html content="Depending on the coupling scheme, the used interpolation scheme might differ depending on the order of the participants and depending on whether we are in the first or a later coupling iteration." %}
+Depending on the coupling scheme, the used interpolation scheme might differ depending on the order of the participants and depending on whether we are in the first or a later coupling iteration.
+{% endnote %}

 ## Literature